wds4/tribal-tapestry/essays/bookJustification/overview.md

 Knowledge is broken down into small chunks, called nodes, and organized into a graph.
 This is not exactly controversial or new.
 It's hard to imagine that this is NOT the case.

-The physical form and data format of individual nodes can be anything.
-The tapestry method places no restrictions.
+Knowledge is represented in two layers: the *nodal layer* and the *topological layer*.
+First and foremost, the tapestry method is concerned with the principles of organization of the topological layer.
+Conversely, the tapestry method places no restrictions on the physical form and data format of individual nodes.
 In the biological realm, nodes are patches of neurons: cortical columns, cortical minicolumns, nuclei, or other structures.
 In the digital realm, a node is a digital file: a data file, an image file, anything.

-Knowledge is represented in two layers: the *nodal layer* and the *topological layer*.
-The tapestry method is concerned with the principles of organization of the topological layer and the interaction of data between the two layers.
+There are important differences between information storage between these two methods.
+The topological layer can store information more efficiently and lends itself to discovery of new relationships.
+However, information retrieval is much more efficient (faster) from the nodal layer.
+Much of the brain's "down time" is likely spent on 1) mining the graph for new relationships, the results of which can be stored in nodes, and 2) optimizations of graphical topology.

 ## 3. principles of organization